smussenden/data-journalism-19-spring/instructor-notes/11-session-notes.md

 * open sql Workbench
 * Preferences > Fonts > Boost ALL four to 18.
 * connect to college server with my user and pass.
+* Paste blank SQL assignment 1 in desktop.
 * GitHub desktop and login.

 ## Class Intro - 5 minutes
 * Reminder: if you are struggling, set up time to come see me.
 I want to leave no one behind.
 Office hours - Monday and Thursday from 3-430.
-* Review class schedule for today.
-* No class on Thursday.
-I'm at NICAR.
-Use time to continue reporting.
-I hope to share coolest stuff I saw when I return.
 * Note that grades are up to date.
 Exam grades in.
 If you think I messed something up, please see me.
 Compare your grades.
 I am not infallible.
+* No class on Thursday.
+I'm at NICAR.
+Use time to continue reporting.
+I hope to share coolest stuff I saw when I return.
+* Review class schedule for today.

 ## GitHub - 10 minutes
 * Walk through process of creating a repo.
+  * readme
+  * license
+  * gitignore.
 * Open GitHub Desktop.
-* Create New Repo.
+* Create New Repo on desktop.
 * Open SQL Workbench.
+* Paste in SQL Assignment 1 blank document (or your answers)
 * Save script file to repo.
 * Make first committ.
+* Push to repo.
+* Go look at GitHub desktop.
+* Make edit in SQL and save.
+* Commit
+* Push to repo.
+* Add another blank script file.
+* Comit
+* Push to repo.
+* Show process of changing on github.
+Always pull origin.
+Before starting.

 ## Sample PIA Letter - 10 minutes